 Details of specific models, particularly limited edition guitars weren't well documented, so the information of this Super Edition "Bumble bee" guitar is collected from multiple sources to try and give the best description and history of the guitar.
 Obviously, the inspiration for this Tokai Super Edition was Eddie Van Halen and perhaps timed for the release of Van Halen's 1984 album.
 Eddie's black and yellow "bumble bee" guitar was featured on the back of the Van Halen II album artwork.
 Quite a rare model, due to limited numbers of production of the factory paintwork.

 So, what are the issues?
 Other than a few of paint indentations (biggest one in detail photographs on underside of lower horn), it's a very solid guitar - fit and feel of the guitar is excellent, as expected from Tokai.
-The frets are clean and have a lot of life left in them, as it plays cleanly up and down the neck.
+The frets are clean and have a decent life left in them, as it plays cleanly.
 Action is low and neck feels fast and silky.
 The fingerboard is very clean and smooth and a lovely colour.
 The maple neck has some nice textured wood grain and a nice golden colour.
 There are a number of small surface indentations to the lacquer, which you can feel with your finger tips, more than being visible.
+Like all guitars, it would probably benefit a set-up to suit your playing style.
 There's a couple of screws missing from the tremolo back plate.
 The pickup plastic surround is cracked in one corner and screws are a bit rusted.
 And you get vintage dust in the tremolo, free of charge!